Jordannst/contextual-rag-chat/README.md

 - Add Tesseract to PATH environment variable
 - Download language data (eng + ind)

+> [!NOTE]
+> If using Docker Compose, Tesseract OCR is pre-installed in the backend image.
+This error only occurs in manual installation.

 ### Python Code Execution Fails

 **Error**: `failed to execute Python code`